Serving

 4. Investigations in support of Planetary Science (PS) science goals and missions to study our own solar system.

 Proposers are also encouraged to consider compelling investigations supported by the recent Decadal Survey on Astronomy and Astrophysics 2020 (Astro2020) or the Planetary Science and Astrobiology Decadal Survey 2023-2032.
-Proposers should identify how the observations contribute to the body of scientific knowledge needed to help refine objectives of future missions and aid in the understanding of the targeted body.
+Proposers should identify how the observations contribute to the body of scientific knowledge needed to help refine objectives of future missions and aid in the understanding of the targeted scientific area.
 Observations should be of lasting importance to the broader Astrophysics and Planetary Science community.

 Proposers should base their science case in terms of strategic relevance toward achieving one or more of NASA's goals in the science areas listed above.
 Gradations of strategic relevance are listed below from strongest to weakest.
 In the "NASA Strategic Relevance" section entered on the submission site, please note and give evidence for the level your program matches.
-A numerical grade that counts for a significant fraction of the overall grade will be assigned for strategic relevance.
+A numerical grade that counts for 40% of the overall grade will be assigned for strategic relevance.

 • This program is critical to support NASA missions or programs (e.g., in support of approved NASA space observations that enable the mission to achieve its Level 1 Requirements, such as validation and characterization of transiting exoplanet candidates from Kepler and TESS);